qooxdoo/documentation/6.0/development/cli/packages.md

 accordingly.
 The list displays the names of the repositories and the names of the contained packages that will be installed.
 It has the following options:

+Here are the most relevant options (execute `qx pkg list --help` for a complete list):

 ```
-Options:
   --all, -a              Show all versions, including incompatible ones
   --json, -j             Output list as JSON literal
   --installed, -i        Show only installed libraries
+  --namespace, -n        Display library namespace
   --match, -m            Filter by regular expression (case-insensitive)
-  --namespace, -n  Display library namespace
   --libraries, -l        List libraries only (no repositories)
   --short, -s            Omit title and description to make list more compact
   --noheaders, -H        Omit header and footer
+  --prereleases, -p      Include prereleases into latest compatible releases
+  --uris-only, -u        Output only the GitHub URIs of the packages which are
+                         used to install the packages.
+Implies --noheaders and
+                         --libraries.
+  --qx-version           A semver string.
+If given, the qooxdoo version for
+                         which to generate the listings
 ```

 ### Install a library

 You can then install any package from this list by executing `qx package install <URI>`.
-It has the following options:
+Its most relevant options are:

 ```
-  --release, -r    Use a specific release tag instead of the tag of the latest
+  --release, -r          Use a specific release tag instead of the tag of the
-                   compatible release [string]
+                         latest compatible release                      [string]
-  --ignore, -i     Ignore unmatch of Qooxdoo
+  --ignore, -i           Ignore unmatch of qooxdoo
-  --verbose, -v    Verbose logging
-  --quiet, -q      No output
   --save, -s             Save the libraries as permanent dependencies
                                                                  [default: true]
   --from-path, -p        Install a library/the given library from a local path
+  --qx-version           A semver string.
+If given, the maximum qooxdoo version
+                         for which to install a package
 ```

 The URI takes the form `github_user/repository[/path]`: the first part is the